Mainul163/football-league/README.md

 # My Project Name is football-league

-it is my first react router

-i  used this website reacthooks

-it ia a Single Page Application with dynamic posts of fake data loaded from REST API
+A Single Page Application with a dynamic posts of fake data loaded from REST API.
+A user can see the dynamically loaded post and comments.